 This is the nineteenth edition of the Wisconsin Domestic Violence Homicide Report.
 End Domestic Abuse Wisconsin has been tracking and analyzing all incidents of domestic violence homicide that occurred in Wisconsin since 2000.
 This report documents fatalities from 2020, and includes a special feature on Justice, Remembrance, & Healing for Missing and Murdered Indigenous Peoples.

-This is the seventeenth edition of the Wisconsin Domestic Violence Homicide Report.
+This is the eighteenth edition of the Wisconsin Domestic Violence Homicide Report.
 End Domestic Abuse Wisconsin has been tracking and analyzing all incidents of domestic violence homicide that occurred in Wisconsin since 2000.
-This report documents fatalities from 2018.
+This report documents fatalities from 2019, and includes a review of 20 years of coalition data collection on domestic violence homicide in Wisconsin.

 The Report documents and analyzes all of the domestic violence homicide incidents that occurred in 2013 in Wisconsin.
 The 2013 report is significantly different than previous editions because, in addition to the descriptions of individual homicide incidents, it includes interviews and contributions from a diverse group of leaders and stakeholders, such as legislators, law enforcement officers, advocates and surviving family members.